akramewu/learn-cloud-ops/12-weeks-terraform-aws/week3-autoscaling-no-alb/README.md

-# Week 3 – AWS VPC Networking (Explicit AZ version)
+# Week 3 – Auto Scaling Group in Private Subnets (ALB Disabled)

-In this setup, Internet traffic first passes through the Internet Gateway (IGW) to a public Application Load Balancer (ALB) deployed in public subnets, where the ALB’s security group inspects and allows inbound traffic from the Internet.
-The ALB securely distributes requests only to EC2 instances running inside private subnets managed by an Auto Scaling Group (ASG) that uses a launch template to automatically increase or decrease instances based on demand.
-These EC2 instances are isolated from direct Internet access and can only receive traffic from the ALB’s security group, while using a NAT Gateway in the public subnet for safe outbound connections such as software updates or package downloads.
+This week focuses on deploying a production-style compute layer using Terraform.
+We build an Auto Scaling Group (ASG) inside private subnets, with Internet access provided through a NAT Gateway.

+The ALB module is fully implemented but disabled due to AWS free-tier restrictions, which blocked ALB creation.
+This lets you learn the full architecture while still deploying the parts your account supports.

 ## Goal